godot-escoria/escoria-demo-game/docs/triggers-and-exits.md

 Exit is extended from trigger.
 To make gameplay quicker and "more modern", trigger implements double-clicking, which therefore works in exit as well.

+Sometimes you may want a hidden `trigger`, by having an empty tooltip.
+As the player will figure out where they are by the events triggered, it would feel broken if a double-click teleported the player.
+Therefore an empty tooltip disables double-clicking.

 ## Concerning the player

 Your player character must be a `KinematicBody2D` in order to work with triggers